Cobb County Superior Court

 The Clerk’s Office of any court is a resource that can provide information and assistance with clerical tasks like records searches, preparing and issuing court orders, and more.
 However, they are not able to give legal advice.

 Get Help with Superior Court of the Cobb County Case Search

 The Court Clerk can help you find information about a particular case you’re interested in, but they cannot help you prepare for your case.
-To get effective help regarding a criminal case, you should retain an attorney with experience in multiple practice areas, including major felonies, DUI, drug cases, and misdemeanors.
+To get effective help regarding a criminal case, you should retain an attorney with experience in multiple practice areas, including major felonies, DUI, drug cases, juvenile defense attorney and misdemeanors.
 That way you can make sure that, whatever your case may include, you will receive the best representation.

 Who’s Who at the Cobb County Superior Court